assgJones/A3-Minor-project/README.md

   - Does not require an Internet connection
   - Intuitive, user friendly interface
   - The output will be need to be sent by email, print or  web page

+## BRIEF
+The adjudicators of the Debating Board have put in a request for a program that is to be used in debating to generate a score sheet with feedback for teams and coaches to look at at a later date.